scpwiki/attribution-metadata/README.md

 This is that service.
 It stores all the attribution data in AWS DynamoDB, and handles requests without a permanent server using AWS Lambda.

+There is a corresponding web frontend, located in `web/`, which provides a convenient way of interacting with this service.
+However, any REST client can communicate with this service, for instance as part of automated checks or updates.

 ### Deployment

 Locally, you can verify that your code builds in the usual way: